Frequently Asked Questions

 10. If all of the automotive classes are full, how do I get started at College of

-The student must understand that the registration system at College of DuPage is based on the number of credit hours earned.
+The registration system at College of DuPage is based on the number of credit hours earned.
 The more credit hours a student has earned the sooner the registration date for that student.
 The recommendation is as follows:

-- If he/she is going for a degree and the automotive classes are full the student should take some general education classes.
-For what classes to take follow the recommendations listed under FAQ number 12, and seek out advice from an automotive instructor.
+- If you are pursuing an AAS degree: Take some general education classes.
+For advice on which classes to take, follow the recommendations listed under FAQ number 13, and seek out advice from an automotive instructor.

-- If he/she is going for a certificate then the student will have a harder time getting into the automotive program but this is not to discourage the student, take a class that is related to automotive technology such as a beginning welding class.
-Anything that the student is interested in to gain some credit hours.
+- If you are pursuing a certificate: Students in this situation will have a harder time getting into the automotive program but this shouldn't discourage you.
+Instead, Take a class that is related to automotive technology, such as a beginning welding class, or anything you are interested in to gain some credit hours.

 11. How do I get demonstrated credit for my experience and certifications?

-There are several steps to the process, first send any transcripts, resume, and ASE or manufacturer specific certifications to either Tom Robertson or Mike Foss via email to review.
-Tom or Mike will contact you once they have had a chance to evaluate your materials to advise on the results and answer any questions.
-Then you will go to the testing center to get a credit by proficiency form completed and pay for the demonstrated competency fee(s) and drop the form back off with Tom or Mike for it to be completed.
+There are several steps to the process.
+First, send any transcripts, resume, and ASE or manufacturer specific certifications to Tom Robertson via email to review.
+Tom will contact you once he has had a chance to evaluate your materials to advise on the results and answer any questions.
+Then you will go to the testing center to get a credit by proficiency form completed, pay for the demonstrated competency fee(s), and drop the form back off with Tom for it to be completed.